MIC-DKFZ/nnUNet/documentation/pretraining_and_finetuning.md

 When loading pretrained weights, all layers except the segmentation layers will be used!

 So far there are no specific nnUNet trainers for fine tuning, so the current recommendation is to just use nnUNetTrainer.
-You can however easily write your own trainers with learning rate rampup, fine tuning of segmentation heads or shorter training time.
+You can however easily write your own trainers with learning rate ramp up, fine-tuning of segmentation heads or shorter training time.